deepanshu96/fp3/_projects/1_Vega_lite_project.md

 # Visualization 2

-While we visualized the hate crime trend at a country level, lets now have a look at how the city of Chicago fares in hate crimes across few of the most frequent bias motivators such as race/ethnicity, gender identity, sexual orientation, and religion.
+While we visualized the hate crime trend at a country level, lets now have a look at how the city of Chicago fares in hate crimes across few of the most frequent bias motivators such as race/ethnicity, gender identity, sexual orientation, and religion [1].
 Just like the rest of the country and the world, the total number of crimes have only increased with time but there has been an almost 200% increase in crimes related to race/ethnicity and gender identity related cases have been newly reported in the past 5 years.
 This trend is corroborated by our first visualization above where we saw that the total number of hate crimes have approximately increased by 25% in 2020 in comparison to 2019.

 <img src="{{ site.baseurl }}/assets/json/v33.png" alt="drawing" width="80%"/>

 # Visualization 3

 We attempted to have a look on the hate crime data of another country to create comparison and extract inferences.
-Here, we have focused on England and Wales as these are the two countries with maximum number of hate crimes reported within United Kingdom.
+Here, we have focused on England and Wales as these are the two countries with maximum number of hate crimes reported within United Kingdom [2].
 In the visualization we can see total number of hate crimes in past eleven years across different categories.
 Hate crimes committed against a person due to their race and sexual orientation are two topmost reported category of hate crime.
 In 2021, the total of 67% and 16% hate crimes were reported against race and sexual orientation respectively.

 <img src="{{ site.baseurl }}/assets/json/v22.png" alt="drawing" width="80%"/>